aishakwatra/model-viewing-platform/README.md

-##3D Model Viewer Platform
+## 3D Model Viewer Platform
 A collaboration platform designed to bridge the gap between 3D Creators and Clients.
 This application allows creators to manage projects and showcase 3D assets, clients to review and interact with assigned models, and admins to oversee the entire ecosystem.

 ## 1. Admin Role

 ### User Management
-- Sign-up Review: Review a list of pending account requests with the ability to approve or reject new users instantly.
+- Administrators can access a dedicated interface to review pending sign-up requests and explicitly approve or reject new user accounts.
-- Role Management: Oversee the user base, managing Creator and Client roles to ensure secure access control.
+- The system allows admins to manage the entire user base by assigning or updating specific Creator and Client roles to ensure appropriate access levels.

 ### Project Oversight
-- Global View: Access a master list of all projects across the platform regardless of the creator.
+- Admins possess a global view of the platform that lists every project created by any user, providing total visibility into platform activity.
-- User Assignment: Manually add, remove, or edit the specific clients assigned to any creator’s project.
+- The dashboard includes tools to manually add, remove, or edit the specific clients assigned to a creator's project, facilitating seamless collaboration management.

 ### Category Management
 - Create, read, and delete model categories (e.g., Wedding, Reception) to keep the platform organized.
-- Integrity Checks: Smart deletion prevents removing categories that are currently attached to active models.
+- The system enforces data integrity by preventing the deletion of any category that is currently associated with an active model.

 ### Reporting System
-- Excel Exports: Generate and download detailed spreadsheets containing platform analytics.
+- The platform generates comprehensive Excel reports using exceljs that aggregate key performance metrics.
 - Metrics: Reports include:
   - Project & model counts per creator
   - A leaderboard of most favourited projects